Welcome to Organ Academy 2026!

 While in Nebraska, Hurd served as director of traditional worship (organist/ choirmaster) for the 2,500-member congregation of Beautiful Savior Lutheran Church, La Vista, for nine years.
 He was artistic director for the 200-voice community chorus, Voices of Omaha, for eight years.
 He was performance rentals director for Omaha Performing Arts which operates the Orpheum Theater and renowned Holland Performing Arts Center, joining the organization as general manager in 2003.

 Since returning to Spokane, Hurd was organist/bellmaster for Opportunity Presbyterian Church in Spokane Valley before joining the staff of Central Lutheran Church.
+Hurd has recently joined the Cathedral of St. John the Evangelist staff as organist.
 He is a busy substitute music teacher for Spokane Public Schools and maintains a private piano and voice teaching studio.
 Hurd is a frequent adjudicator for area solo/ensemble contests.

 Hurd is a member of the National Association for Music Education and American Choral Directors Association.
 He serves on the Board of Officers for the AGO Spokane Chapter in the role of dean.